 ADVANTAGES OF DIY

 No One Knows Your Home Like You!

 Decorating your home yourself can save you money versus paying someone else to get the job done, the results will TRULY reflect your personal taste and you’ll take FULL credit for your creativeness!
-Whether the DIY route will work for you or not will depend upon your strengths!
+Whether or not the DIY route will work for you will depend upon your strengths!
 If you know what you like and what you can’t stand then you’ll love everything you choose!
 You can try doing this project in stages, that way it is conveniently based off of the funds available and you won’t have the hassle of trying to explain your likes/dislikes to a stranger.